Public-Health-Scotland/R-Resources/Intro to R-NSS.md

 *Figure 5.
 Downloading packages from Github as a zip file.*

-By default, the zip file will be named according to the pattern "packagename-master" (for this example, "bubbles-master.zip").
+By default, the zip file will be named according to the pattern "packagename-master.zip" (for this example, "bubbles-master.zip").
 The next step is to open RStudio and set the working directory to where the zip file is stored (See the [Working directory and projects](#working-directory-and-projects) section in this guide).
 Then type the following commands in R

 ```{r}
 unzip("bubbles-master.zip")